sandialabs/reverse_argparse/CONTRIBUTING.md

 The checks we perform are the following:
 * Use [ruff][ruff] to lint and format the code and docstrings.
-* Use [commitizen][commitizen] to ensure commit messages match the [Conventional Commits specification][conventional].
-Use the [Conventional Commits extension for VS Code][extension] (or something similar) to create commit messages that match the standard.
 * Use [mypy][mypy] to run static type checking on our type-hinted code.
 * Ensure no large files are added to the repository.
 * Ensure files parse as valid Python.